Figurative Language

 Contradictory Statements

-See also: our lesson on Paradoxes, Oxymorons, and
+See also our lessons on Paradoxes,

-This was just an overview of each
+This was just an overview of each type of figurative language.
+To

-type of figurative language.
-To learn more about a specific type, click
+learn more about a specific type, click the links to the full

 This was an overview of figurative language.
-Now that you understand it,
+Now that you

-time to practice!
+understand it, it is time to practice!
 Get

 our ESL Books.